aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.drawing/itruetypefont/getascent/_index.md

 ---
 title: ITrueTypeFont.GetAscent
 second_title: Aspose.SVG for .NET API Reference
 description: ITrueTypeFont method.
-Returns the ascent in points
+Gets the ascent of the font at the specified font size
 type: docs
-weight: 50
+weight: 70
 url: /net/aspose.svg.drawing/itruetypefont/getascent/
 ---
 ## ITrueTypeFont.GetAscent method

-Returns the ascent, in points.
+Gets the ascent of the font at the specified font size.

 ```csharp
 public float GetAscent(float fontSize)